YarnSpinnerTool/YarnSpinner/YarnSpinner.Diagnostics/Definitions/YS0100-CustomDiagnostic.md

 # The minimum severity of the diagnostic.
 Allowed values are 'error', 'warning', 'info', 'none'; default is the value of defaultSeverity.
 minimumSeverity: none

+# Custom diagnostics are user-defined ones we don't ship as part of Yarn
+# Spinner; as a result, there's no built-in code that would produce them
+skip_test_generation: true
 ---